"Candlemas - In The Belly of Winter" by Jane Sherry.

 The Candlemas Festival

 Birds are much busier flying in and out of their bramble shelters.
-A new kitten makes it's way into our hearts and home.
-As we eat seaweeds & brown rice, along with the end of the autumn's harvest of roots & winter squash, we start craving the tender greens & fresh wild weedy salads of spring.
+A new kitten makes its way into our hearts and home.
+As we eat seaweeds and brown rice, along with the end of the autumn's harvest of roots and winter squash, we start craving the tender greens and fresh wild weedy salads of spring.

 As I dream of spring snows fertilizing the land, spring gardens draw pictures in my mind.
 I smell wet ground, unfamiliar and new, in this place on earth I do not yet know with the intimacy of gardening.
 I dream of where the worms hide under leaf mulch, along with baby snakes under rock walls, barely begun before winter, more falling down, than standing guard over garden beds.
 Planning for tender turnips, lettuce leaves, mixed with violets, nettles & dandelion as I search out my box of seeds saved from our garden before the move.

 My own belly stirs with our Mother Earth's as I plan for meals, for love, for poems not yet read or written.
 We give thanks as the wind howls outside, bringing more snow, rain, sleet reminding us, winter is not yet finished with us.
 There is still time to dream.

 "The age of Pisces is coming to an end, and we are entering the age of Aquarius which, according to astrologers, will bring about great changes.
 However, you must not take this to mean that humanity as a whole will suddenly be transformed.

 It is the possibilities of all human beings that will change, because there are new currents flowing from Aquarius.
 But only those who make efforts to harmonize with these currents will be transformed.